gildean/NodeBlog/README.md

 NodeBlog
 ========

-A blog engine made with node.js and express with mongodb backend
+A blog engine made with node.js and express with mongodb database

 Make sure that mongodb is running, then install depencies with
 ```